 Without wildlife, without wilderness, what will we lose??

 For centuries, these very resources have not only sustained the pioneering spirit of Tennesseans, but afforded them the means of crafting a living and a legacy.
 Forged as the charitable arm of the Tennessee Wildlife Resources Agency, the Tennessee Wildlife Resources Foundation (TWRF) lends strength in defending compromised wildlife and imperiled habitat.
 By contributing priceless fundraising efforts and targeted educational campaigns, the TWRF is poised on the front lines of a struggle to not only protect Tennessee’s resources, but the heritage they represent as well.

-The Tennessee Wildlife Resources Foundation, Inc. (TWRF) was established as a 501(c)(3) nonprofit organization in 1999 to support the Tennessee Wildlife Resources Agency (TWRA) and to promote habitat conservation, responsible land stewardship, and the preservation of Tennessee’s hunting and fishing heritage.
+The Tennessee Wildlife Resources Foundation, Inc. (TWRF) was established as a 501(c)(3) nonprofit organization in 1999 to promote habitat conservation, responsible land stewardship, and the preservation of Tennessee’s hunting and fishing heritage.
 TWRF assists TWRA with youth education programs as well as strategic land acquisitions to provide opportunities for habitat conservation/restoration and public hunting.
-Through our fundraising efforts and support, we provide a synergy to help the TWRA realize its goals.

 If you are interested in the promotion and preservation of our hunting and fishing heritage in Tennessee, we encourage you to join TWRF and offer your support to a worthwhile cause.
 After all, it’s up to all of us to ensure that future generations have the same opportunity to enjoy Tennessee’s wildlife resources and take part in the rich hunting and fishing heritage that has been passed down from countless generations of Tennessee’s sportsmen & women.